nkimotou/BART-Summarizer/README.md

 I'm using JetBrains PyCharm IDE running Python 3.12 on a 2023 Mac Studio M2 Max 32gb ram.
 All of my commands are executed by accessing the terminal inside the IDE.

+**Imports and dependencies:**
+-FastAPI package to import the FastAPI class to build the service, HTTPException to flag web status codes.
+-Hugging Face transformers package to import the pipeline function for running tasks against models.
+-Pydantic package to import the BaseModel class for converting Python objects into usable JSON.
+-Uvicorn to be used alongside FastAPI to run the web application in the localhost.

 I'm starting on a working branch in the production repo.

 Step 1: Package and directory